utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/send-information-from-one-system-to-another.md

 ## Creating the flow

 The first step is to [fork](/docs/collaborating-in-postman/using-version-control/forking-entities/) (copy) the collections and the environment the flow will use, then add your API keys to the environment.
-You could create these requests, collections, and environment yourself, but using existing ones will save time.
-From the [Integration Flows public workspace](https://www.postman.com/postman/workspace/integration-flows), fork the `Brevo API` collection, the `Stripe API` collection, and the **Stripe + Brevo** environment to your workspace.
+You could create these requests, collections, and environment, but using existing ones saves time.
+From the [**Integration Flows** public workspace](https://www.postman.com/postman/workspace/integration-flows), fork the **Brevo API** collection, the **Stripe API** collection, and the **Stripe + Brevo** environment to your workspace.

 > Creating requests is beyond the scope of this tutorial, but you can learn more about creating requests [here](/docs/getting-started/sending-the-first-request/).